 - Shrimp paste is a must for the traditional umami flavors that ties all the strong spices and herbs together.
 Don’t skip out if you can help it!

-- Using a smaller mortar and pestle, you can break up your paste into smaller 2-3 batches to ease of pounding the ingredients together.
+- Using a smaller stone mortar and pestle, you can break up your paste into smaller 2-3 batches to ease pounding the ingredients together.
 Add them all together in a bowl for the final finished paste.

 ** Thank you so much for visiting my blog!
 This is truly a passion for me.
 If you have enjoyed these recipes and appreciate the hard work I put into them, I would love it if you would share them with your friends!
 Your recommendation is the highest review I could hope for, and I’d appreciate it! **